Skip to contents

 widthTitle=40, grid = TRUE, titlesize = 10, nrow=1, ncol=3)

-We can also summarize enrichment results in a lollipop plot, which compactly shows the normalized enrichment score and highlights statistically significant gene sets.
-This provides a quick overview of which pathways are most strongly altered.
+Enrichment results can also be summarised with a lollipop plot, which compactly shows the NES and highlights statistically significant gene sets.
 Here, we can see that the HernandezSegura gene set clearly exhibits the strongest enrichment signal.
+When many gene sets and contrasts are evaluated (which is not the case in this vignette), NES and adjusted p-values can be summarized in a scatter (volcano-style) plot for a simpler visualisation, using plotCombinedGSEA.

 plotNESlollipop(GSEA_results=GSEAresults,